Security Hazard: Plot

+Regular voice cast

 Production

 The 50-minute episode contains only 17 minutes of original footage (the frame story about Chip).
 Its other two-thirds are made up of flashbacks to the episodes "End of the Road", "Sun Probe", "Trapped in the Sky" and "Day of Disaster".
 "Security Hazard" was devised as a clip show after the production of "Attack of the Alligators!" and "The Cham-Cham" finished behind schedule and over budget, forcing the series scriptwriters to come up with a way to make the next episode quickly and cheaply with only a limited number of new scenes.
 To simplify the production, the flashbacks were taken from early episodes that had first been filmed in Thunderbirds' original 25-minute format (before ITC's Lew Grade ordered the running time doubled), as these episodes were easier to truncate.

-The frame story re-used several puppets and scale models from earlier episodes.
+The frame story reused several puppets and scale models from earlier episodes.
 The puppet playing Chip previously appeared in "Cry Wolf" as Bob Williams, while Chip's father is also seen in the flashback to "Day of Disaster" as one of that episode's guest characters.
 The International Rescue fire truck was modified from the explosives truck seen in "End of the Road", while the Morrison house previously appeared as Grandma Tracy's cottage in "Move – and You're Dead" and the Williams residence in "Cry Wolf".